TDIV/TBM3/README.md

 - A general lattice input file with orbital information specified.
 - Providing non-spin polarized and spin polarized calculation with normal (non-superconductive), Nambu and extended Nambu space.
 - Meanfield self-consistence and LLG spin dynamic calculations.
+- Modeling for superconductivities in spin singlet and triplet states of any given symmetry.
 - Simple and minimal input format for the setting of a quantum mechanical model.
 - Simple file formate for the storage of order parameters.